No Banner to display

 NEIGHBORS HELPING NEIGHBORS Fridays from 10:30 – noon for peer-led volunteer job search and networking.
 Membership is open to anyone in career transition, including unemployed and underemployed individuals and recent college graduates.
 Call 201-343-4169 ext.
 22.

-BOOK DISCUSSION GROUP Aug.
-16 at 10 a.m. in the meeting room.
-Book Swap.
+BOOK DISCUSSION GROUP Sept.
+20 at 10 a.m. in the meeting room.
+The Book will be The Beautiful Mystery by Louise Penny.
 New members welcome in September.

 JUST THE FACTS: A NON-FICTION-ONLY BOOK CLUB Aug.
 23 at 11 a.m. in the meeting room.
 The book will be Empty Mansions by Bill Dedman.
 To register, call Kate at 201-343-4169 ext.
 36.

-TEEN BOOK CLUB FOR ADULT READERS Aug.
-2 at 2 p.m. in the library’s meeting room.
-The book will be Story of a Girl by Sara Zarr.
+TEEN BOOK CLUB FOR ADULT READERS Sept.
+6 at 2 p.m. in the library’s meeting room.
+The book will be Life as We Knew It by Susan Beth Pfeffer.

 PRESCHOOL STORY HOUR Wednesdays and Thursdays at 10 a.m.
 Program of stories, videos and crafts for ages 3 – 5.
 Pre-registration required.

 MOTHER GOOSE TIME Wednesdays and Thursdays at 11:15 a.m.
 Rhymes, finger plays, songs, a game and a story for children under age 3 and their caregivers.
 Pre-registration required.